 - Prehistoric Park is about a successful attempt at creating a dinosaur zoo.
-It's basically just a documentary series about the management of a zoo, but the zoo happens to be for dinosaurs.
+It's basically just a documentary series about the management and construction of a zoo, but the zoo happens to be for dinosaurs and other prehistoric critters.

 - On Primeval, Abbey kept a Coelurosauravus (not a dinosaur but a gliding reptile) as a pet.
 His name was Rex.

 - Spinoff series Torchwood gives the main protagonists a pet Pteranodon.